mrhsce/Dense-sms-sender-for-android/README.md

 	- an option in the main activity menu to force stop the service by user
 	- a mechanism that the service stops itself after being informed about the delivery report of all messages or finishing timeout after the last received report
+	- Add sim card choice to the main activity for when the device has two sim card(this option should be disabled when the device has only one)
 	- optimizing the service
 	- make notification for the last series of sent messages and how to change it without informing the user of a new notification	and an option to deactivate it